 Sunshine and Dandenong were chosen as locations for the signal control centres because of their strong connection points to metropolitan, regional and freight rail services.

-Construction of the Sunshine Signal Control Centre began in early 2020 and is scheduled to be completed in late 2020.
+Construction of the Sunshine Signal Control Centre began in 2020 and is scheduled for completion in 2021.

 The High Capacity Signalling upgrades for the Dandenong Signal Control Centre, which has already been built, will be up and running in 2022.